 ??/01/1967 [Sex in Today's World, USA TV colour] (includes Mothers of Invention performing on stage (performing music that is, not sex))

 07/01/1967 Electric Prunes - "I Had Too Much to Dream Last Night" [American Bandstand, USA TV b&w]

 08/01/1967 Buffalo Springfield - "For What It's Worth" [Where the Action is, USA TV] (Taped 27/12/1966)

-09/01/1967 [Twentieth Century Focus, BBC1 b&w] (Schools & Colleges programme, this edition "The Pop Boom - The Business", clips of Small Faces in rec studio, Rolling Stones)
+09/01/1967 [Twentieth Century Focus, BBC1 b&w] (Schools & Colleges programme, this edition "The Pop Boom - The Business" included clips of The Small Faces in the recording studio & The Rolling Stones)

 11/01/1967 The Electric Prunes - "I Had Too Much To Dream Last Night" [Where the Action is, USA TV b&w]